numalariamodeling/FE-2023-examples/README.md

         | 17 | 12.06 | -1.48 | 1000 |

         Note: *node_id* must be positive numbers, but do not have to be sequential.
+        Note: lat/lon values should represent real places with climates suitable for malaria transmission (for step 3).
 3. Generate climate from **nodes.csv**

 Now, referring to the scripts you wrote for previous examples, you should be able to outline - or in some cases complete - the code sections needed to: